-Here are – genuinely – the six most commonly asked questions this year from those interested in commissioning our work.
+Here are – genuinely – the six most commonly asked questions in 2016 from those interested in commissioning our work.
 They’re not in any order.
 Maybe what you want to know is here.

 Can your company tell us our most important bloggers?